open-telemetry/opentelemetry-php/docs/symfony-integration.md

 ## Summary

 With the above example we have been able to instrument a Symfony application using the OpenTelemetry php library.
 You can fork the example project [here](https://github.com/prondubuisi/otel-php-symfony-basic-example).
-You can also checkout the original test application [here](https://github.com/dkarlovi/opentelemetry-php-user-test).
+You can also check out the original test application [here](https://github.com/dkarlovi/opentelemetry-php-user-test).